MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/winui-3/host-config.md

 renderer.HostConfig = hostConfig;
 ```

-When you pass it in to the WinUI3Renderer you are setting the default HostConfig to use for every card you render.
+When you pass it in to the WinUI3 Renderer you are setting the default HostConfig to use for every card you render.